MDLC01/board-n-pieces/src/lib.typ

   ///
   /// In case explicit marks are specified in `marked-squares`, this is ignored.
   black-mark: marks.circle(),
-  /// How to stroke arrows.
+  /// How to fill arrows.
-  arrow-stroke: 0.2cm,
+  arrow-fill: marks.default-color,
+  /// The thickness of arrows.
+  ///
+  /// Can be expressed as a percentage of the square size.
+  arrow-thickness: 20%,
   /// How to display each piece.
   ///
   /// See README for more information (including licensing) on the default